-Breath awareness meditation is one of the best techniques to choose, despite its simplicity.
-For five minutes – just breathe, relax, and focus the mind on the act of breathing.
-This can be practiced sitting, standing, or walking – it really doesn’t matter.
-All that matters is that the attention is given fully to the breath.
+Despite its simplicity, breath awareness meditation is one of the best techniques.
+For five minutes, relax, and focus your mind on breathing.
+This can be practiced sitting, standing, or walking – it doesn’t matter.
+All that matters is that the attention is given entirely to the breath.
 The mouth should usually be closed (unless there are sinus problems), with the tongue flat against the roof of the mouth.

 If possible, all air should be inhaled and exhaled through the nose.
-Pay close attention to how the breath feels as it enters the lungs, expanding them gradually, but without forcing.
+Please pay close attention to how the breath feels as it enters the lungs, gradually expanding them without force.
 Note how the exhalation brings complete tranquility.
-Feel fully, and consciously, how the chest and stomach rise and fall with each breath.
-Do this for five minutes, then come back to the world around you, while still keeping a little bit of your attention inside – feeling the breath.
+Feel fully and consciously how the chest and stomach rise and fall with each breath.
+Do this for five minutes, then return to the world around you while still keeping a little of your attention inside – feeling the breath.
 This is a profoundly calming experience.

 Five-Minute Meditation and Visualization

 Another five-minute meditating method is to add visualization to the conscious breathing meditation.
 Imagine becoming a tree rooted into the ground but bending with the wind when stressed.
 When you feel uninspired, envision yourself becoming a bird and taking flight, soaring high above life’s drama and problems.